dazigemm/DIY-Life/README.md

 ## Overview

-DIY Life is life, if life was a game.
+DIY Life is life, if life were a game.
 Users can collaborate to create their own "choose your own adventure" stories.
 Given a prompt, users will put down two choices, without knowing what events occured before.
 These choices will then be passed on to another user to continue the story.
 After a certain number of rounds, the story will be complete, and available for all users to play from the beginning.